calebgeizer/GPT-Docs-Connect/README.md

 2. Click Apps Script
 3. Add new Script File
 4. Paste the code
+5. Go to console.cloud.google.com
+6. Create a project and authenticate credentials
 5. Create a new deployment as an Add-On type.